fvdm/nodejs-dnsimple/README.md

 --------------

 The module supports authentication by **email + token**, **email + password**, **domain token** and **2FA/Authy** (two-factor authentication).
-The *token* is more secure as it can easily be reset in your account at [dnsimple.com/account](https://dnsimple.com/account).
+The *token* is more secure as it can easily be reset at [dnsimple.com/account](https://dnsimple.com/account).
 The *password* uses HTTP Basic Authentication.
 Use *domain token* to connect to only one specific domain name.